-Skanska is responsible for planning and building the shell and infrastructure of the research facility together with ESS.
-The assignment includes planning and building an approximately 500 meter long accelerator tunnel, a target station, three instrument halls and service buildings.
-In addition, Skanska is also responsible for roads, cables, groundwork and plantings.
+Skanska was responsible for planning and building the shell and infrastructure of the research facility together with ESS.
+The assignment included planning and building an approximately 500 meter long accelerator tunnel, a target station, three instrument halls and service buildings.
+In addition, Skanska was also responsible for roads, cables, groundwork and plantings.

-In order to have an efficient construction process and at the same time enable ESS to be built with the latest technology, Skanska and ESS work in close collaboration where planning is carried out in stages.
-Separate agreements are made at the beginning of each stage.
-Skanska contributes with expertise in the planning and project work; ESS contributes with experience in the construction organization.
+In order to have an efficient construction process and at the same time enable ESS to be built with the latest technology, Skanska and ESS worked in close collaboration where planning was carried out in stages.
+Separate agreements were made at the beginning of each stage.
+Skanska contributed with expertise in the planning and project work; ESS contributed with experience in the construction organization.

-Construction work on the 70-hectare ESS site commenced in 2014, but the planning work for this advanced facility started much earlier and is still ongoing today.
+Construction work on the 70-hectare ESS site commenced in 2014, but the planning work for this advanced facility started much earlier and was completed in December 2021.
 Already in 2017, Skanska began handing over parts of the facility through early access, in order to enable ESS to commence installation and testing of technical equipment and instruments.
-1000 people work at the construction site during the busiest phase of the project.
+1000 people worked at the construction site during the busiest phase of the project.

 Sustainable and energy-efficient research facility